California Psalms

 the sunken bloodstream system conveying knowledge

-of movement by bands in a yellow-white testament matrix,
+of movement by stripes in a yellow-white testament matrix,

 and the loyal rule of the right hand seamlessly gliding